Rainer Koch: German Football Association

 In 1996, Koch was made assessor of sports court of the German Football Association (Deutscher Fußball-Bund, DFB), to which he was elected chairman in 1998.
 In this position, Koch was much more involved in the investigation of the Bundesliga scandal 2005.
 Under his chairmanship, the court imposed the highest fines in the DFB-history for racism from football fans.

 In October 2007, Koch was elected DFB vice-president and then gave up the chair of the sports court.
 As DFB vice-president he was involved in fighting against racism and violence in football stadiums.
 On 25 October 2013, Koch took over the responsibility for amateur football as 1st Vice President of the DFB board.
 In this capacity, he is chairman of the conference of 21 state and five regional association presidents.
 This conference advises the DFB Presidium, the DFB Board and the DFB central administration in all issues that affect amateur football.
 Following the resignation of Wolfgang Niersbach in November 2015, Koch was, along with first Vice President Reinhard Rauball, statutory acting DFB president.

 In connection with possible bribes before the 2006 FIFA World Cup, on 9 November 2015, Koch demanded a public announcement about the operations from Franz Beckenbauer and explained that it was absolutely necessary "that he is intensively introduced in the elucidation of the processes."
 Koch remained president along with Rauball until 15 April 2016.

-International Football

-From 2002 to 2011, Koch was a member of the Control and Disciplinary Body of UEFA.